Skip to main content

 Practitioners enter their BICA licence number during onboarding.
 The number is stored against the practitioner profile and is stamped onto every return where the prefill pathway activates.
 Activation requires both an active client assignment and an active attestation profile — neither condition can be bypassed.

-Are carve-out supplies automatically excluded from the prefill?
+Are carve-out supplies excluded from the prefill?

 Yes.
-When CoralLedger Comply detects a real estate deposit straddling a rate-change date, a rate-spanning continuous supply, or a complex group return, it withholds the attestation prefill and surfaces a review prompt.
+When CoralLedger Comply detects a real estate deposit straddling a rate-change date or a rate-spanning continuous supply, it withholds the attestation prefill and surfaces a review prompt.
 The practitioner must confirm each flagged item before the prefill is released.

 Compliance You Can Demonstrate